Would you build a house without a blueprint?

 In this section, you should include the following:

-Financial forecasting based on sustainable budget practices will help you to decide whether a project or an investment is worthwhile by looking at its value and the minimum yield it generates.
-It
+Financial forecasting based on sustainable budget practices will help you to decide whether investing in a hotel is worthwhile by looking at its value and the minimum yield it generates.

 Funding Requirements and Investment Plan